HipGISAXS/HipGISAXS/README.md

     |- build      : A few Makefiles for various systems are provided in this.
     |- data       : This provides some sample input shape definition files.
     |- doc        : This will contain detailed documentation of HipGISAXS.
+    |- examples   : This contains some example input files in HiG format.
     |- extras     : This contains some extra stuff such as syntax highlighting config for Vim.
     |- include    : All the source headers are within this directory.
 It contains subdirectories.
-    |- inputs     : This contains some sample input files in HiG format.
     |- lib        : The HipGISAXS library, libhipgisaxs.a, is generated here.
     |- man        : This has the man pages.
     |- obj        : All the object files generated during build are stored here.
-    |- samples    : This contains some compilable samples on how to use the HipGISAXS library.
+    |- samples    : This contains some samples on how to use the HipGISAXS library.
     |- src        : This is the main source code directory.
 It contains many subdirectories.

-## TO BUILD HIPGISAXS BINARY AND LIBRARY
+## Building the Binary and Library
 To build the HipGISAXS application binary and static library, use `scons`.
 Make sure you are passing paths to all the dependencies through `--extrapath=` option of scons:

     $ scons --extrapath=<path1>,<path2>,<etc>